Conversational artificial intelligence (AI) uses machine learning to talk with users in a way that feels natural and personalized.

 Typically, this involves handing off the conversation to a human for infrequent topics that have a lot of complexity or rely on empathy.
 It’s usually cheaper to rely on an employee’s customer service skills than to let a bot handle these situations.

-Make sure you train your team in the process, and the transition is seamless for customers and prospects.
+Make sure you train your team in the process, and that the transition is seamless for customers and prospects.

 Related: What is Business Communication?
 Why Do You Need It?